archcorsair/lemonup/README.md

 ## Features

-- **🎨 Interactive TUI:** A beautiful, terminal-native user interface with fluid animations and responsive layout.
+- **Interactive TUI:** A beautiful, terminal-native user interface with fluid animations and responsive layout.
-- **📦 Multi-Source Support:** Seamlessly install and update addons directly from **GitHub**, **TukUI**, and **WoWInterface**.
+- **Multi-Source Support:** Seamlessly install and update addons directly from **GitHub**, **TukUI**, and **WoWInterface**.
-- **🔄 Smart Updates & Dependencies:** Git-based version tracking ensures pinpoint accuracy, while robust library handling keeps your dependencies in check.
+- **Smart Updates & Dependencies:** Git-based version tracking ensures pinpoint accuracy, while robust library handling keeps your dependencies in check.
-- **🚀 Intelligent Setup:** Intelligent WoW installation detection and a guided first-run wizard to get you started in seconds.
+- **Intelligent Setup:** Intelligent WoW installation detection and a guided first-run wizard to get you started in seconds.
 - **⌨️ Keyboard Driven:** Full **Vim-style** navigation (`h/j/k/l`) and
   intuitive shortcuts for all actions.